aletempiac/DES-cracker/project/REPORT.md

 ## Validation

 Three test benches have been developed in order to validate the design.
+We spent a lot of effort to design good simulation environments, trying to cover as most unwanted and critical situation as possible.

 1. **DES validation**
-The test bench [tb_des] validates the design [des.vhd].
+The test bench [tb_des] validates the single DES engine [des.vhd].
 In order to do this simulation, a Python3 script ([des_encrypt.py]) has been coded for the generation of the inputs and the output references.
-It creates 100 random plaintexts and keys; then, for each pair, it computes the ciphertext and it applies the permutation $`PC_1`$ on the key.
+It creates 100 random plain texts and keys; then, for each pair, it computes the cipher text and it applies the permutation $`PC_1`$ on the key.
 The two first data are written in a text file named [vector.txt] and are used by the VHDL test bench as inputs of the simulation.
-Instead, the two computed results are written in the file [expected.txt] and are compared during the simulation with the actual outputs produced by the `des` instance, which are the chipered message `p_out` and the permutated key `cd16`.
-After feeding the DES block with the inputs, the process that reads the references must wait 15 clock cycles and a half to ensure the comparation to be synchronized: indeed, it must start after the delay due to the pipeline stages.
-An example of imulation is shown in the following screenshot.
+Instead, the two computed results are written in the file [expected.txt] and are compared during the simulation with the actual outputs produced by the `des` instance, which are the ciphered message `p_out` and the permutated key `cd16`.
+After feeding the DES block with the inputs, the process that reads the references must wait 15 clock cycles to ensure synchronization with stimulus data: indeed, it must start after the delay due to the pipeline stages.
+An example of simulation is shown in the following screenshot.

 <img src="../doc/des_validation.png" alt="state machine" style="float: left; margin-right: 10px;" />